 Lagrangian fibrations of hyperkähler manifolds are induced by semi-ample line bundles which are isotropic with respect to the Beauville-Bogomolov-Fujiki form.
 For a non-isotrivial family of hyperkähler manifolds over a complex manifold S of positive dimension, we prove that the set of points in S, for which there is an isotropic class in the Picard lattice of the corresponding hyperkähler manifold represented as a fiber over that point, is analytically dense in S.

 The defect of a cubic threefold X with isolated singularities is a global invariant that measures the failure of Q-factoriality.
-We compute the defect for such cubics by projecting from a singularity.
-We determine the Mixed Hodge structure on the middle cohomology of X in terms of both the defect and local invariants of the singularities.
+We compute the defect for such cubics in terms of topological data about the curve of lines through a singular point.
+We express the mixed Hodge structure on the middle cohomology of X in terms of both the defect and local invariants of the singularities.
 We then relate the defect to various geometric properties of X: in particular, we show that a cubic threefold is not Q-factorial if and only if it contains either a plane or a cubic scroll.
+We relate the defect to existence of compactified intermediate Jacobian fibrations with irreducible fibers associated to a cubic fourfold.

 We classify finite groups that act faithfully by symplectic birational transformations on an irreducible holomorphic symplectic (IHS) manifold of OG10 type.
-In particular, up to deformation there are 367 birational conjugacy classes of pairs (X,G), consisting of an IHS manifold X and saturated, finite subgroup G of symplectic birational transformations of X. We determine the action of G on the second cohomology for each case.
+In particular, if X is an IHS manifold of OG10 type and G a finite subgroup of symplectic birational transformations of X, then the action of G on H2(X, Z) is conjugate to a subgroup of one of 375 groups of isometries.
 We prove a criterion for when such a group is determined by a group of automorphisms acting on a cubic fourfold, and apply it to our classification.
-Our proof is computer aided.
+Our proof is computer aided, and our results are available in a Zenodo dataset.

 There are two types of involutions on a cubic threefold: the Eckardt type (which has been studied by the first named and the third named authors) and the non-Eckardt type.
 Here we study cubic threefolds with a non-Eckardt type involution, whose fixed locus consists of a line and a cubic curve.
 Specifically, we consider the period map sending a cubic threefold with a non-Eckardt type involution to the invariant part of the intermediate Jacobian.
 The main result is that the global Torelli Theorem holds for the period map.
 To prove the theorem, we project the cubic threefold from the pointwise fixed line and exhibit the invariant part of the intermediate Jacobian as a Prym variety of a (pseudo-)double cover of stable curves.
 The proof relies on a result of Ikeda and Naranjo-Ortega on the injectivity of the related Prym map.
 We also describe the invariant part of the intermediate Jacobian via the projection from a general invariant line and show that the two descriptions are related by the bigonal construction.